inspec/inspec/docs-chef-io/content/inspec/resources/sshd_active_config.md

     identifier = "inspec/resources/os/sshd_active_config.md sshd_active_config resource"
     parent = "inspec/resources/os"
 +++
-Use the `sshd_active_config` Chef InSpec audit resource to test configuration data for the OpenSSH daemon located at `/etc/ssh/sshd_active_config` on Linux and Unix platforms. sshd---the OpenSSH daemon---listens on dedicated ports, starts a daemon for each incoming connection, and then handles encryption, authentication, key exchanges, command execution, and data exchanges.
+Use the `sshd_active_config` Chef InSpec audit resource to find and test configuration data for the OpenSSH daemon.
+By default, this configuration data is located at `/etc/ssh/sshd_config` on Linux and Unix platforms.
+However, this resource is designed to retrieve the active configuration file by the sshd process itself. sshd---the OpenSSH daemon---listens on dedicated ports, starts a daemon for each incoming connection, and then handles encryption, authentication, key exchanges, command execution, and data exchanges.
 ## Availability

 ### Install